-MAC addresses cannot be changed as it is permanently allocated for your device while IP addresses can be changed.
-IP addresses will be changed if you use a dynamic IP address, but it will remain the same if you are using a dedicated IP address.
+MAC addresses cannot be changed as it is permanently allocated for your device, while IP addresses can be changed.
+IP addresses will be changed if you use a dynamic IP address, but they will remain the same if you are using a dedicated IP address.

 MAC addresses are used in local networks, while IP addresses can be used to identify network devices worldwide.

 - One of its primary usages is in filtering wireless networks.
 If few people connect to a wireless network (WiFi), then their public IP will be the same; therefore, how the packets of data move to the requested person is based on the MAC address.

 - It can also track network users and even limit access to them.
 Filtering can be used to track network users and restrict their access.